al2wang/al2wang.github.io-3/_posts/2022-11-23-gibbs-lechatelier.md

 ---
-title: Use thermodynamics to calculate equilibrium constant
+title: Use the law of thermodynamics to calculate equilibrium constant
 date: 2022-11-23 19:54 +0800
 categories:
 - math